LeeyaD/rb120/prep_written.md

 Seamstress.who_am_i?
 ```
 Here we're using `self` outside of an instance method but within the class and so both are refering to the class itself.
-The first one though is prepending the method name in our method definition which means we're defining a class method.
+The first one on line ??? is prepended to the method name in our method definition because we're defining a class method.

 ```ruby
 module Measurable